Mini Moog Model Dstage hog

 The combination of the very rich sounding VCOs with the (rightly) famous Filter is extremely musical.
 By its warmth (adding even harmonics) the Mini is also quite "dirty", which can lead to wonderful sounds.
 Its orientation is rather to be seen in the interplay of the three VCO's - also Tunings and Filter progressions.
 Wonderful sounds are generated by Frequency Modulation when Osc3 is modulating the Frequency for Osc1 and the Mod Wheel is open.

-Sounds reminding of screaming electric guitars are stimulated by the parameter "Amount Of Contour" - the effect of the Filter also makes Amount look like a kind of Drive control.
-By returning the signal to the Audio Input, even more extreme, distorted sounds can be generated.
+Sounds reminding of screaming electric guitars are stimulated by the parameter "Amount Of Contour" - due to the behavior of the filter, Amount also acts as a kind of drive control.
+By feeding the signal back into the audio input, distorted sounds can be made even more extreme.
 Really dirty!

 This synthesizer exerts a strict magic and it is hard to escape this magic.
 A powerful synth for every kind of melody, but also for more abstract sounds.
 Abstraction is achieved mainly by detuning the 3 VCO's, by Filter progressions and the use of the Modulation Wheel.
 Filter-Emphasis (Resonance) and Contour-Amount are crucial parameters that ideally complement the sound of these VCO's.